 Bottom line

-Doja Cat’s openness about possibly having lipedema highlights a condition that is frequently overlooked.
-Recognizing the signs — disproportionate, symmetric fat in the lower body that doesn’t respond to weight loss, tenderness, easy bruising and daily swelling — can prompt earlier evaluation and management.
-If you suspect lipedema, consult a clinician experienced with the condition to discuss diagnosis and tailored treatment options.
+Doja Cat’s openness about a possible lipedema diagnosis has brought attention to a condition that is often overlooked.
+Recognizing key signs — symmetric, disproportionate fat in the lower body that does not respond to weight loss, along with tenderness, easy bruising and daily swelling — can prompt earlier evaluation.
+If you suspect lipedema, seek a clinician experienced with the condition to discuss diagnosis and personalized treatment options.